 Increase your self-esteem

 Too often, low self-esteem prevents you from discovering what is the meaning of life.
 You’re too busy feeling down on yourself to pay attention to what you want or what inspires you.
 Increasing self-esteem will help you tremendously, regardless of your goal.
-I recommend you read my article on the subject here.

 Use your life purpose to inform your daily life